kmurata798/Core-Git-Branching/README.md

 ![Git Branching Workflow](08-Git-Branching-Workflow-merge-feature.png)

 ### Review new script and ship it!

+When releasing a new version of a project you'll merge the development branch into the Porduction branch.

 - Be sure you're on the `develop` branch
 - Code review (read the script once through to catch any errors)
 - If all looks good, ship it! `git push origin master`

 ![Git Branching Workflow](01-Git-Branching-Workflow.png)